Creamy Winter Squash Soup

 Instructions

-1. Peel squash and remove seeds and stringy flesh.
-Cut into 1" cubes.
+1. Peel the squash, remove seeds and stringy flesh, and cut into 1-inch cubes.